 First, try to get your neighbors to use Fly Predators.
 Then no one will have flies.
 If the chance of them doing that is slim to none, then put traps on the fence line between you and the grumpy neighbor to catch their flies before they get to you.
 Then put additional traps at the right spots on your facility to catch the ones that do make it there.
 Buying extra Fly Predators and putting them at the fence line can also help and may be the most common sense solution.
 Fly Predators only stop new flies from hatching so if you have too many adult flies or start late when flies are already abundant, traps can help reduce these pest flies quickly.

-The traps we recommend offer the greatest fly catching performance you can buy as documented by independent, published, USDA sponsored testing (see “Traps” for a link to the studies).
+The traps we recommend offer the greatest fly catching performance you can buy as documented by independent, published, USDA sponsored testing.
 No more "buy it and hope it works".
 While the traps listed below are "Super Stars" at catching flies, they're still not very glamorous when full of flies and stinking to high heaven.
 However, you'll appreciate them nevertheless for getting the flies "in there" rather than "on you".
 All the traps we recommend are pesticide-free, compatible with Fly Predators and made the USA.

 Traps can help if you board your horse at a facility and you can't get them to use Fly Predators for all the horses at that location.
 While you'll never control flies with traps alone, they will continue to work to reduce the fly population after you leave visiting your horse.
 By comparison sprays just chase the flies off your horse for a relatively short while, a few days at best, and often just a few hours.